unpackcommands provide a simple, one-step method for creating WebLogic domains and templates from the command line. The

 You cannot, however, use these commands to customize the contents of your WebLogic domain or template in the same way as with the other tools.

 unpack commands, you can use the Configuration Wizard, Domain Template Builder, or WebLogic Scripting Tool to create WebLogic domains and templates.

 You can create the following types of templates by using the

-pack command, and then use them to create templates by using the
+pack command, and then use them in the

 Domain template: This type of template defines the full set of resources within a WebLogic domain, including infrastructure components, applications, services, security options, and general environment and operating system options.
 You can use a domain template as the basis for new WebLogic domains.